AstraBert/hophop-science/_posts/2024-04-25-Transformers-architecture-for-everyone.md

 So, the next time you hear someone mention "transformers" or "GPT," you'll know that it's not just a buzzword - it's a powerful technology that's changing the face of AI and NLP.

 ## References
-Here is a possible reference section based on the links you provided:

-## References

 For a deeper dive into the transformer architecture, I recommend checking out the following resources: